-A car accident lawyer will work to gather the information necessary to get you financial recovery for each of these applicable categories.
-With an understanding of Florida’s statutory caps, they can assess your losses and estimate what settlement offer would pay for your damages.
+Your car accident lawyer will work to gather the information necessary to get you compensation.
+With their understanding of Florida’s statutory caps, your lawyer can assess your losses and estimate what settlement amount would pay for your damages.

-- Two years from the date of a loved one’s passing to file a wrongful death claim.
+- Two years from the date of a loved one’s passing to file a wrongful death lawsuit

 A car accident lawyer from the Law Offices of Anidjar & Levine can help you get a settlement for your collision-related expenses.
-With the help of our legal team, you can focus on your physical recovery while we go to work on your behalf.
-Additionally, we also work on a contingency-fee-basis, which means, as mentioned, that we do not request any payments unless we get compensation for you.
+With the help of your lawyer, you’ll be able to focus on your physical recovery while we go to work on your behalf.
+Additionally, we also work on a contingency-fee basis, which means that we will not request any payments unless we get compensation for you.

 During your free case review, we want to hear your side of the story.
 No matter how your accident happened, we can advise you on your legal options.
-To get started, call the Law Offices of Anidjar & Levine today at 1-800-747-3733.
+To get started, contact the Law Offices of Anidjar & Levine today.